 Working with a range of donors and partners, ISIF Asia has built a unique community that is playing a key role in the ongoing development of the Internet in the Asia Pacific.

-As of December 2022, ISIF Asia has supported 121 grants and 31 awards, allocating over USD 7.43 million to 152 innovative initiatives in 31 economies.
 Initiatives supported can range from large-scale collaborations across multiple organizations and economies in the region, to local solutions.
-ISIF Asia has supported project partner organizations based in Australia, Bangladesh, Bhutan, Cambodia, China, Cook Islands, Hong Kong, India, Indonesia, Japan, Lao PDR, Malaysia, Federated States of Micronesia, Mongolia, Myanmar, Nepal, New Zealand, Niue, Pakistan, Papua New Guinea, Philippines, Republic of Korea, Samoa, Singapore, Solomon Islands, Sri Lanka, Thailand, Timor Leste, Tonga, Vanuatu and Vietnam.
+ISIF Asia has supported project partner organizations based in Australia, Bangladesh, Bhutan, Cambodia, China, Cook Islands, Hong Kong, India, Indonesia, Japan, Lao PDR, Malaysia, Federated States of Micronesia, Mongolia, Myanmar, Nepal, New Zealand, Niue, Pakistan, Palau, Papua New Guinea, Philippines, Republic of Korea, Samoa, Singapore, Solomon Islands, Sri Lanka, Thailand, Timor Leste, Tonga, Vanuatu and Vietnam.

 ISIF Asia’s investment focus is mainly technical and operational – supporting research and development projects across a wide range of technical topics – while also supporting initiatives increasing participation and representation through a gender equality and social inclusion lens, as well as dedicating funding to build capacity and strengthening the organizations supported.

 Some examples of the many supported innovations include: strengthening border gateway protocols for research and education networks; developing AI tools for cybersecurity; implementing accessibility standards for visually impaired Internet users; and exploring new technologies to deploy connectivity solutions to remote communities through a range of technologies including satellites, long distance wireless, microwaves; or bamboo towers and helium balloons.